makrai/notes/baroiu-23-mustard-deeplearning.md

 * the best performer for sarcasm-context detection is an attention-based LSTM
 * F1 score of 60.1
 * Furthermore tested on the SARC dataset and
-  * compared with other results reported in the literature for better assessment
+  * compared with other results reported in the literature
 * Future: a conversational agent that could identify and even respond to sarcasm

 #  1. Introduction [Related work]